Low Testosterone in Your 30s

 Oral herpes on the tongue is a challenging condition that can cause significant discomfort and embarrassment.
 The herpes simplex virus type 1 (HSV-1) is responsible for most cases, creating painful lesions that can impact daily activities like eating and speaking.
 While cold sores are often associated with lips, the tongue can also be a primary site for viral outbreaks.

-The virus is incredibly common, with most people being exposed during childhood through innocent contact like family kisses or shared utensils.
+The virus is incredibly common, with most people being exposed during childhood through everyday contact like kisses or shared utensils.
 Once contracted, the virus remains dormant in nerve ganglia, waiting for specific triggers to cause an outbreak.
 Stress, illness, and hormonal changes can prompt the virus to become active, leading to those characteristic painful tongue lesions.

 Herpes transmission occurs most frequently through direct contact with infected saliva or open lesions.
 The virus can spread even when no visible symptoms are present, making prevention challenging.
 Things to know about transmission include the fact that the virus can be most contagious during active outbreaks.